mbossenbroek/simple-time/README.md

 (duration (timespan -100)) -> (timespan 100)
 ```

-Months and years can't be in timespans, so we have this instead:
+Months and years can't be in timespans, so we use this instead:

 ``` clj
 (add-years (datetime 2014 1 1) 6) -> (datetime 2020 1 1)